 The toolkit can be used in a number of ways.
-You might read the resources to inform and support your own action, explore them with a group you're already taking action with, or invite people from your meeting or another group to discuss a section that particularly interests you.
-We hope it sparks new ideas and encourages you in your action!
+You might read the resources to guide your own action, use them with a group you're already taking action with, or invite people from your meeting or another group to discuss a section that inspires you.

 Once you have decided on the focus of your group's concern and considered the type of change you wish to bring about, the next step is to develop an action that fits with your project.
 These guides outline some possibilities.